catalyst-cloud/catalystcloud-docs/source/getting-started/regions.rst

 +----------+-----------------+--------------------+----------------------+

-We encourage customers to use Porirua for their primary region in New Zealand as it currently has the most capacity of all our sites.
+We encourage customers to use Porirua for their primary region in New Zealand as it currently has the greatest capacity of all our sites.

 The connectivity between compute instances hosted on different regions takes place over either our wide area network or the Internet when allowed by your security groups and network configuration.

 With the exception of object storage, resources are not replicated automatically across regions unless you do so.
 This provides customers the flexibility to introduce replication where required and to fail-over resources independently when needed.